 Balance is a measure of the harmony between the various components.
 Sweetness is used to balance acidity and astringency, enough body for the style of beer, enough persistence of flavor, aroma, and texture elements.

+The head of BREW FIU is Dr. Gump.
 Dr. Barry H. Gump’s interests include beer brewing and wine education classes.
 He is the first holder of the Harvey R. Chaplin Eminent Scholar’s Chair in Beverage Management at Florida International University’s School of Hospitality and Tourism Management.
 Dr. Gump is a noted wine author, and has been a professional wine judge for many years at a number of major wine competitions.
 Dr. Gump is also Emeritus Professor of Chemistry and Emeritus Adjunct Professor of Enology at California State University, Fresno, where he taught courses in chemistry, brewing, and wine analysis for over 30 years.